formkit/docs-content/inputs/repeater.md

   },
   {
     'section-key': 'items',
-    description: 'A ul element that wraps the repeater\'s items.'
+    description: 'A ul element that wraps the repeater’s items.'
   },
   {
     'section-key': 'item',